LordGolias/sqf/README.md

 ## Requirements and installation

 This code is written in Python 3 and has no dependencies.
-You can install the code using the `setup.py` provided in the package:
+You can install it by going to its directory and running:

-    pip setup.py install
+    pip install .

 ## Tests and coverage

-The code is heavily tested (coverage 95%+), and the tests can be found in `tests.py`.
+The code is heavily tested (coverage 98%+), and the tests can be found in `tests.py`.
 Run them using standard Python unittest.

 ## SQF Lint

+This code is fully compatible with [atom-linter](https://atomlinter.github.io/).
-The script `sqflint.py` is the public interface for the linter.
-It currently supports parsing code (but not interpret it).
+The script `sqflint.py` is the public interface for the [linter-sqf](https://github.com/LordGolias/linter-sqf).

 ## Features